 What Is Miscellanea?

 Miscellanea is a broad subject encompassing a wide range of trivia, knowledge, skills, crafts, and hobbies.
-Anything that is not part of a major field of study but is nonetheless an interest that someone pursues avidly can fall under the category of Miscellanea.
+Anything that is not part of a major field of study from chemicals and healthcare to entertainment and education, but is nonetheless an interest that someone pursues avidly can fall under the category of Miscellanea.
 Miscellanea encompasses all hobbies or interests unrelated to a major area of study or field of technology.
 If you’re at a loss for something else to do on an afternoon or weekend, there are plenty of various activities that may interest you.